 - You have received assistance from AHP in the past

-- You are seeking aid for elective surgery, (surgery not required for survival)
+- You are seeking aid for elective or emergency surgery, (surgery not required for survival)

 - Your pet has completed treatment and you are seeking reimbursement or help with an outstanding bill